aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionto/tga/_index.md

 {{% blocks/products/pf/feature-page-section  h2="All supported conversions to TGA(Targa Graphic) format using Aspose.Imaging for .NET library" %}}
-Using Aspose.Imaging library you can programmatically convert various image formats to TGA image.
+<p align=justify>Using Aspose.Imaging library you can programmatically convert various image formats to TGA image.
 Truevision TGA, often referred to as TARGA, is a raster graphics file format created by Truevision Inc. (now part of Avid Technology).
-It was the native format of TARGA and VISTA boards, which were the first graphic cards for IBM-compatible PCs to support Highcolor/truecolor display.
+It was the native format of TARGA and VISTA boards, which were the first graphic cards for IBM-compatible PCs to support Highcolor/truecolor display.</p>
 <br/>
 Following conversions are supported :
 {{% /blocks/products/pf/feature-page-section %}}